 What is Morningside Heights like?

 Morningside Heights is a dynamic residential neighborhood filled with restaurants, cafes, shops and hangout spots.
 It is steps from the Hudson River and bordered by Central Park, Morningside Park and Riverside Park; all the resources of New York City are a short bike, bus or subway ride away.

 How can I take advantage of everything I want to do in New York City on a student budget?

 New York City has something for everyone, which is why it is so often rated as one of the best college towns in the nation.
 It is full of hidden treasures that offer an inexpensive, yet unique array of food, shopping and entertainment.
 Some of the most creative culinary experiences are intimate restaurants within a few blocks from campus.
 Websites such as NYC Visit's Go Local operate as a service for New Yorkers to get the most out of their city.

 There are also a variety of email lists that help students gain free access to opportunities such as going to a major motion picture premiere.
-There are yearly bargains such as New York Restaurant Week, which gives students an inexpensive taste of some of the finest establishments in the city.
+There are yearly bargains such as New York Restaurant Week, which gives students a budget-friendly taste of some of the finest establishments in the city.
 Columbia helps students explore the opportunities in New York by providing discounted and free tickets to many events around the city through the Columbia Arts Initiative.

 Does Columbia have programs to help me make the most of my time in NYC?

 How accessible is the subway?

 Columbia is located directly on the #1 subway line and various bus routes.
 On the #1 train, students can get to Times Square in approximately 20 minutes, go uptown to Columbia's Medical Center in 15 minutes and get to Columbia's Baker Field Athletic Complex at the northern tip of Manhattan in 25 minutes.
 The #1 train connects to many other subway and bus lines throughout the city for easy transfers.

 How safe is the campus and neighborhood?